Peace History Society

 Green 326

-Chair and Commenter: TBD
+Chair and Commenter: Laurence Marvin, Berry College

 Helping to Negotiate a New Law of the Sea Treaty in the 1970s: Lessons for Today’s Peace and Environmental Activists